qoomon/userscripts--jira-dependency-indicators/README.md

 # userscript-jira-dependency-indicators

-This userscript will add dependecy indicator to jira board cards.
+This userscript will add dependecy indicator to jira board and backlog cards.

 Colored card corners indicates `is blocked by` links to **unresolved** issues.
 * 🟨 `yellow` corners indecates a project **internal** dependecy